-Proposers are obligated to clearly mark as "proprietary" information any proposal records they believe are exempted from disclosure.
-Proposers should mark as

-"proprietary" only that information they believe legitimately fits within a publicdisclosure exemption.
+Proposers are obligated to separately bind and clearly mark as "proprietary" information any proposal records they believe are exempted from disclosure.
+The body of the proposal may refer to these separately-bound records.
+Proposers should mark as "proprietary" only that information they believe legitimately fits within a public-disclosure exemption.
 SHA may reject solicitation responses that are marked proprietary in their entirety.